riccardocadei/Higgs-Boson-Challange-2020-EPFL/README.md

 1. Check **twice** the file `run.py` that we will submit.
 We need to chceck that no external libraries is used, the names are correct, the output are correct (correct output: **DONE**).
 2. Remove the normalization term in the `compute_loss` for logistic. **DONE**
 3. Print graphs comparing all the methods for the final report.
 4. Correct file name!
-Its not clear if the file `implementations.py` should contains only the 6 methods, or the 6 methods + all their necessary methods (I would think the second one).
+Its not clear if the file `implementations.py` should contains only the 6 methods, or the 6 methods + all their necessary methods (I would think the second one). (**DONE** it should contains all the required methods)

 TO DO: